Compare Medicare Supplement Plans

 Hopefully, you won’t be using much of any of it and staying healthy!

 But that being said, prior to Part B paying any of your doctor’s bills each year, someone has to pay the deductible.

 A deductible is an amount of money that must be paid prior to insurance kicking in and paying.

 In 2023, the deductible amount is Medicare Part B is $226.

 This means you have to pay the first $226 of your medical bills prior to Medicare paying anything.

 Medicare will then begin paying 80% of your medical bills through Part B. You are responsible for the remaining 20%.

 Medicare Plan G

-Medicare Supplement plan G will certainly be the most popular Medigap plan for 2023 and for great reason.
+Medicare Supplement plan G will certainly be the most popular Medicare Supplemental insurance in 2024 and for great reason.

 With only one small deductible to pay and then 100% coverage, Plan G makes it easy to budget while getting nearly all of your medical bills paid for.